lenadgit/nasa-spaceapp-challenge/quick-searching/README.md

 ///////////////////////////////////////////////////////////

-FOR Running "Quick Searching" Web App: clone the project from repository in a Project Details in a tab Updates, choose a tab Code Snippets open the file index.html in a folder "examples"
+FOR Running "Quick Searching" Web App: clone the project from repository https://github.com/lenadgit/nasa-spaceapp-challenge/tree/master/quick-searching open the file index.html in a folder "examples"